101 Guide to Legacy System Modernization

 This method majorly focuses on a legacy system replacement strategy.
 Though extreme, it requires companies to shut down the earlier systems entirely build up from scratch.
-Some may consider this extreme but times when systems are too un-updated and require changes at the roots, the revolutionary method is the necessary step required to save your systems from crashing in the middle and having data loses.
+Some may consider this extreme but at times when systems are too un-updated and require changes at the roots, the revolutionary method is the necessary step required to save your systems from crashing in the middle and having data loses.

 The Evolutionary Method:

 The evolutionary method on the other hand takes baby steps towards the software modernization process.
-It’s less stressful for companies as the shift is smooth enough for companies to incorporate it within its systems without having to disrupt their functions in the middle.
+It’s less stressful for companies as the shift is smooth enough for companies to incorporate it within their systems without having to disrupt their functions in the middle.
 The focus here is mostly to solve a specific problem from the surface instead of eliminating the entire problem from the root.

 Having said that, most companies even today prefer to modernize their platform instead of replacing them entirely.
-It saves cost and less of a pressure on their company workflows.
+It saves cost and less pressure on their company workflows.
 But even then, a lot of issues are faced by companies during these synchronizing processes with their legacy systems.
 Companies can face compatibility issues, communication issues and employees may not be willing to change or adapt to newer systems.
 So there are a lot of important factors your company needs to consider before modernizing its legacy systems.
-To know the weather, you are ready to make this shift or not is an important managerial decision that has to be taken care of.
+To know whether you are ready to make this shift or not is an important managerial decision that has to be taken care of.

 Consider asking these questions before modernizing your legacy systems:

-- Do you want a piece by piece shift or a complete transformation to change the entire IT stacks in your company? which approach to pursue?
+- Do you want a piece-by-piece shift or a complete transformation to change the entire IT stacks in your company? which approach to pursue?

 - Which technologies do you wish to upgrade first?